2004 Pacific typhoon season: Typhoon Meranti

 Upon attaining typhoon status, Meranti turned towards the northeast in response to a strengthening near-equatorial ridge south of the typhoon.
 Visible satellite images of the typhoon depicted a small, ragged eye within a well-developed cyclone.
 Gale-force winds extended 155 km at this time.
 Well-developed outflow allowed the storm to maintain its peak intensity for roughly 18 hours before dry air became entrained in the circulation.
 The combined effects of decreasing sea surface temperatures and increasing wind shear caused Meranti to quickly weaken.
 By 0600 UTC on August 6, the eye was no longer visible on satellite imagery and several hours later deep convection rapidly diminished, leading to both agencies downgrading the typhoon to a tropical storm.
 Later on August 6, the weakening trend briefly halted as outflow significantly improved due to an area of low pressure north of Meranti.
 However, wind shear drastically increased, displacing convection to the northwest of the circulation center.
 By this time, the storm began to undergo an extratropical transition.
 Due to the influence of a major shortwave trough approaching from the west, Meranti took a sharp northward turn.
 The JTWC issued their final advisory on the weakening cyclone around 0600 UTC on August 8.
 The JMA continued to monitor Meranti as a tropical cyclone until August 9.
 Shortly after becoming extratropical, the remnants of the storm executed a slow, counter-clockwise loop until August 12.
 Shortly after crossing the International Date Line on August 13, the storm was absorbed by a large non-tropical low over the Bering Sea.

-As Typhoon Meranti never threatened any land masses, no watches or warnings were issued in response to the storm.
-Although Meranti passed near Wake Island as a tropical depression, no effects were recorded.